 Significances of Economic Order Quantity or EOQ

-- To the business owners, lowering costs can greatly help in generating profits.
+- To business owners, lowering costs can greatly help in generating profits.
 By calculating Economic Order Quantity, the business owners would be able to order the right quantities and then they would be able to reduce the ordering and the carrying costs.
-And that will result into more profits.
+And that will result in more profits.

-- By using this, the business owners would be able to take decisions regarding materials (and orders) quickly which will result into less time and effort wasted.
+- By using this, the business owners would be able to make decisions regarding materials (and orders) quickly which will result in less time and effort wasted.
 As a result, the processes would get improved.

 - By using Economic Order Quantity, the business owners can choose the right vendors and can avail better packages to save costs and to earn better profits.